 A Foundation for Success

-The Center for Academic and Bar Readiness (CABR) provides the framework for all students’ time at La Verne Law.
+The Student Success Center provides the framework for all students’ time at La Verne Law.
 From orientation onward, CABR offers guidance for establishing strong study habits and the skills to be successful in law school, allowing students to maximize their experience and improve their outcome.
 During the JD program’s third year and following graduation, CABR assists students with bar exam preparation.

 Learn More About La Verne Law’s Curriculum and Approach to Academics

 If you envision yourself practicing law to serve others and uplift your community, La Verne Law’s JD program prepares you for this career path.
-For questions about the curriculum, goals, or admissions, contact the La Verne College of Law’s Office of Admission by email or by phone at (877) 858-4529, or request additional information today.
+For questions about the curriculum, goals, or admissions, contact the La Verne College of Law and Public Service’s Office of Admission by email or by phone at (877) 858-4529, or request additional information today.